-Career: Started 73 games over his career, passing for 17,517 yards on 1,641-of-2,631 passing (62.4 pct.) with 116 touchdowns, 52 interceptions and an 88.3 passer rating...Third all-time on club's passing yards list...Third all-time on the club's passing TDs list...Has 15 career fourth quarter comebacks...In Week 2 of 2018, became the first quarterback in NFL history to complete at least 90 percent of his passes while also recording at least 30 pass attempts...Became the fourth quarterback in club history to reach 15,000 passing yards, doing so in the fewest games (64)...Passed for 3,496 yards in 2017, completing 323 of his 515 attempts for 22 touchdowns and 13 interceptions, earning a passer rating of
+Career: Started 74 games over his career, passing for 17,802 yards on 1,670-of-2,669 passing (62.6 pct.) with 118 touchdowns, 52 interceptions and an 88.8 passer rating...Second-most completions in NFL history through a player's first five years...Second all-time on club's passing yards list...Third all-time on the club's passing TDs list...Has 15 career fourth quarter comebacks...In Week 2 of 2018, became the first quarterback in NFL history to complete at least 90 percent of his passes while also recording at least 30 pass attempts...Became the fourth quarterback in club history to reach 15,000 passing yards, doing so in the fewest games (64)...Passed for 3,496 yards in 2017, completing 323 of his

-86.4...Became just the third quarterback in NFL history (joining Andy Dalton and Peyton Manning) to begin his career completing 300 passes in each of his first four seasons...In Week 15, became just the fifth quarterback in NFL history to throw for 100 touchdowns in his first four seasons....Started 15 games in 2016 before having his season cut short due to injury...Threw for 3,937 yards on 357-of-560 passing with 28 touchdowns to just six interceptions...Posted a career-best 96.7 quarterback rating...Recorded seven game-winning/fourth-quarter comeback drives in 2016, a franchise record...He became the first quarterback in NFL history with five game-winning touchdown passes in the fourth quarter or overtime in a season...Became the first player in franchise history to record 3,000 passing yards in each of his first three seasons...Started all 16 games for the second straight year in 2015, throwing for 3,987 yards on 350-of-573 passing (61.1 percent) with 32 touchdowns and 13 interceptions with a 91.1 rating...Led the NFL with 13 touchdown passes of 25-plus yards...Set every franchise-rookie passing record in 2014 and ranked first among 2014 rookies with 348 completions (second all-time among rookies), 3,270 passing yards (11th among rookies) and 21 touchdowns (T-6th among rookies).
+515 attempts for 22 touchdowns and 13 interceptions, earning a passer rating of 86.4...Became just the third quarterback in NFL history (joining Andy Dalton and Peyton Manning) to begin his career completing 300 passes in each of his first four seasons...In Week 15, became just the fifth quarterback in NFL history to throw for 100 touchdowns in his first four seasons....Started 15 games in 2016 before having his season cut short due to injury...Threw for 3,937 yards on 357-of-560 passing with 28 touchdowns to just six interceptions...
+Posted a career-best 96.7 quarterback rating...Recorded seven game-winning/fourth-quarter comeback drives in 2016, a franchise record...He became the first quarterback in NFL history to record 3,000 passing yards in each of his first three seasons...Started all 16 games for the second straight year in franchise history to record 3,000 passes of 25-plus yards...Set every franchise-rookie passing record in 2014 and ranked first among 2014 rookies with 348 completions (second all-time among rookies), 3,270 passing yards (11th among rookies).